Mary Gilmore

 Dame Mary Jean Gilmore DBE (née Cameron; 16 August 1865 – 3 December 1962) was an Australian writer and journalist known for her prolific contributions to Australian literature and the broader national discourse.
 She wrote both prose and poetry.

 Gilmore was born in rural New South Wales, and spent her childhood in and around the Riverina, living both in small bush settlements and in larger country towns like Wagga Wagga.
 Gilmore qualified as a schoolteacher at the age of 16, and after a period in the country was posted to Sydney.
-She involved herself with the burgeoning labour movement, and she also became a devotee of the utopian socialism views of William Lane.
+She involved herself with the burgeoning labour movement and the Bulletin School of radical nationalists, and she also became a devotee of the utopian socialist views of William Lane.
 In 1893, Gilmore and 200 others followed Lane to Paraguay, where they formed the New Australia Colony.
 She started a family there, but the colony did not live up to expectations and they returned to Australia in 1902.

 Drawing on her connections in Sydney, Gilmore found work with The Australian Worker as the editor of its women's section, a position she held from 1908 to 1931.
 She also wrote for a variety of other publications, including The Bulletin and The Sydney Morning Herald, becoming known as a campaigner for the welfare of the disadvantaged.
 Gilmore's first volume of poetry was brought out in 1910; she published prolifically for the rest of her life, mainly poetry but also memoirs and collections of essays.
 She wrote on a variety of themes, although the public imagination was particularly captured by her evocative views of country life.
 Her best known work is "No Foe Shall Gather Our Harvest", which served as a morale booster during World War II.

 Gilmore's greatest recognition came in later life.
 She was the doyenne of the Sydney literary world, and became something of a national icon, making frequent appearances in the new media of radio and television.
 Gilmore maintained her prodigious output into old age, publishing her last book of verse in 1954, aged 89.
 Two years earlier she had begun writing a new column for the Tribune (the official newspaper of the Communist Party), which she continued for almost a decade.
 Gilmore died at the age of 97 and was accorded a state funeral, a rare honour for a writer.
 She has featured on the reverse of the Australian ten-dollar note since 1993.